Centralized discovery, contextual inventory, and automated auditing are critical.

 - Centralize NHI observability to reduce silos and help inform identity lifecycle management.

-- Enhance your catalog of NHIs with contextual information like where they live, whether they are active, and their permissions.
+- Enhance your catalog of NHIs with contextual information like where they live, whether they are active, and their permissions to improve your NHI security posture.

 - Compare the permissions assigned to an NHI with the permissions that are actually used.